 The fluid bath contains approximately 45mL of fluid and is heated by a resistance foil heater in the base of the bath.
-The fluid temperature is controlled by a Thorlabs TC200 temperature controller that communicates with the PC via a USB.
-The temperature of the bath is measured by a solid state temperature probe with a temperature resolution of 0.1°C. To function normally, the software requires that the controller be turned on.
-Provided that the unit is on, the SquisherJoy software will log the actual temperature of the fluid.
-To enable the controller to heat the fluid, the "ENABLE" button must be pressed to illuminate the "HEATER ON" light on the temperature controller.
+The fluid temperature is controlled by an onboard temperature controller that communicates with the PC via the USB connection.
+The temperature of the bath is measured by a solid-state temperature probe with a temperature resolution of 0.1°C. To function the MicroTester LT software will log the actual temperature of the fluid.
+To enable the controller to heat the fluid, the "HEATER" switch beside the main power switch must be turned on to illuminate the amber heater light.

-MicroSquisher Tip: Temperature Probe
+MicroTester LT Tip: Temperature Probe